Why Are the ARIMA and SARIMA not Sufficient: Scenarios of Warming-up

-\begin{remark} If the interested time series is as $\bm x = f({\bm x}^0)$ (for example $\bm x = {\bm x}^0 + N$), the operator that exactly transforms $x$ to its rational-spectra wide-sense stationary part ${\bm x}^0$ should be the best.
-Because we finally aim to use the ARMA model to fit the transformed series.
+Therefore, if the focused raw time series is as $\bm x = f({\bm x}^0)$ (for example $\bm x = {\bm x}^0 + \bm n$, i.e., linear trend), the operator that exactly transforms $\bm x$ to its wide-sense stationary component ${\bm x}^0$ should be the best.
+This is because we finally aim to use the ARMA model to fit the transformed series.
 Let ${\bmh x}^0$ be the transformed series from $\bm x$.
 The nearer between ${\bmh x}^0$ and ${\bm x}^0$, the better.
-For more, see Remark \ref{rem:arima-insufficiency}. \end{remark}
+For more, see Remark \ref{rem:arima-insufficiency}.